A Speculative Study on Tangible Memory in an Untouchable Era

 CREATIVE DIRECTOR: @COZYWITHANGEL

-As an extension of this work, I developed the VIDIOTS x LETTERBOXD VHS Journal, a conceptual collaboration reimagining how analog film collections can be archived in a digital-first landscape.
-This journal-style book documents 77 VHS tapes, integrating editorial design, archival methodology, and typographic systems to bridge physical and digital film preservation.
+As an extension of the rebrand, I created the VIDIOTS x LETTERBOXD VHS Journal, a conceptual collaboration that rethinks how analog film collections can be preserved in a digital-first era.
+The journal documents 77 VHS tapes through editorial layouts, typographic systems, and archival frameworks, bridging physical media nostalgia with modern cataloging design.

 A Product Worth Considering